 Indoor Hiding Spots

-- Around floor drains - They often travel through sewer systems
+- Around floor drains, since they travel through sewer systems

-- Under sinks and around pipes - Anywhere with potential water leaks
+- Under sinks and around pipes, anywhere with leaks

-- Near water heaters - The moisture and warmth attract them
+- Near water heaters, where moisture and warmth meet

-- Utility rooms - Especially near washing machines and HVAC units
+- Utility rooms, near washing machines and HVAC units

-- Behind baseboards - Particularly in rooms with moisture problems
+- Behind baseboards, in rooms with moisture problems

 Outdoor Hiding Spots

-Oriental cockroaches don’t actually originate inside your home.
-They live outdoors and come in when conditions are right.
-Common outdoor harborages include:
+Oriental cockroaches start outdoors and come inside when conditions are right.
+Common outdoor spots include:

 - Leaf litter and mulch beds near foundations